Meme: Meme stocks

 Meme stocks, a particular subset of Internet memes in general, are listed companies lauded for the social media buzz they create, rather than their operating performance.
 Meme stocks find themselves surging in popularity after gaining the interest of individuals or groups through the internet. r/wallstreetbets, a subreddit where participants discuss stock and option trading, and the financial services company Robinhood Markets, became notable in 2021 for their involvement on the popularization and enhancement of meme stocks.
 One of the most commonly recognized instances of a meme stock is GameStop, whose stocks saw a sudden increase after a Reddit-led idea to invest in 2021.

+Meme Coins

+A meme coin (also spelled memecoin) is a cryptocurrency that originated from an internet meme or has some other humorous characteristic.

+It may be used in the broadest sense as a critique of the cryptocurrency market in its entirety—those based on particular memes such as Dogecoin, celebrities like Coinye, and pump-and-dump schemes such as BitConnect—or it may be used to make cryptocurrency more accessible.

+Meme coins derive their price primarily from social media momentum and celebrity association.
+Their prices can skyrocket rapidly as new investors, drawn by viral attention or fear of missing out (FOMO), pour in funds.
+However, this growth is typically unsustainable, as the price depends heavily on a continuous influx of new buyers.
+When interest wanes or new investment slows, meme coins frequently experience sharp price collapses, as there is little fundamental value to support their market capitalization, much like how Ponzi schemes rely on new capital to pay returns to earlier investors.

 Politics

-In the United States the presidential campaigns have utilized memes on the Internet in the last three cycles.
+As of early 2024, in the United States, the presidential campaigns have used memes on the Internet in the last three cycles.
 Disinformation has been charged by political contestants with memes being a concern of the complaints.

+In Chagas et al. article about political memes, they look at how online memes have become an important part of politics, specifically in Brazil during the 2014 presidential election.
+The authors argue that memes are more than just silly jokes, they can also reflect the publics opinions and demonstrate how people feel about certain movements or candidates.
+The research is focused on how memes are spread through humor and culture, making some political content easier to understand.
+Memes can also help people to connect with others they share political ideals with.
+At times, politicians can even respond to or use memes in their campaign strategies.
+Some politicians will embrace the jokes, while others do not respond as well to the criticism.
+Overall, the article argues that memes are important in terms of modern political communication and go beyond just our entertainment.